PLPAcademy/day-3-assignment-Drvoom/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
-D) Restart your computer to activate MySQL
+D) Restart your computer to activate MySQL ans
+B) Launch MySQL Workbench and connect to your MySQL Server